MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/playerauthentication-prefab-sign-in.md

 With two instances of the PlayerAuthentication prefab configured to different players and joysticks, you are ready to build your game in Visual Studio so it can be properly tested on an Xbox Console.
 Once your game is built, open the solution file in Visual Studio.

-You will need to enable multi-user support for your game.
-To do this:
+You will need to enable multi-user support for your game, as follows:

 1. Search the Solution Explorer for the `package.appxmanifest.xml` file.